What Is Ichthyosis?

 Rub cream, lotion, or ointment onto your skin every day to add moisture.
 Look for rich creams that have any of these ingredients: lanolin, alpha hydroxy acids, urea, or propylene glycol.
 Products with ceramides or cholesterol also keep skin moist.

-Apply the lotion right after you step out of the shower or bath, when your skin is still damp.
+Apply the lotion right after you step out of the shower or bath, while your skin is still damp.
 This will help hold in moisture.
 Other things you can try:

 - Take baths in salt water.